Kyn21kx/WebPortfolio/src/content/blog/learning_c.md

 Have you ever gone to the gym?
 Have you ever felt that *burn* on your biceps when doing curls and thought to yourself "Oh, yeah, I'll be sore tomorrow, that means it's working", that feeling is your body telling you to stop what you're doing, it's uncomfortable and some might even say painful... but you push through the pain, why?
 Well, that's a sign that you're reaching its strength limit, and in response, your body will adapt and rebuild your muscle to expand this limit, so the next time you do a curl you can actually lift that weight with less effort.
 It was awful at the time, you stressed a muscle and it got bigger, stronger, THAT is what learning C does to you.

-Let's break down that file opening code, we can learn some very important lessons from it that can apply to almost all programming languages in multiple disciplines:
+Let's break down that file opening code, we can learn some very important lessons from it that can apply to almost all programming languages in error handling:

 We can start by looking at the definition of the `fopen` function